-In February 2023, CCO Holdings and CCO Holdings Capital Corp. jointly issued \$1.1 billion of 7.375% senior unsecured notes due March 2031 at par.
-The net proceeds were used for general corporate purposes, including repaying certain indebtedness, distributions to the Company's parent companies to fund buybacks of Charter Class A common stock and Charter Holdings common units and to pay related fees and expenses.
+In February 2023, CCO Holdings, LLC ("CCO Holdings") and CCO Holdings Capital Corp. jointly issued \$1.1 billion of 7.375% senior unsecured notes due March 2031 at par.
+The net proceeds were used for general corporate purposes, including repaying certain indebtedness, funding buybacks of Charter Class A common stock and Charter Holdings common units and to pay related fees and expenses.

-In February 2023, Charter Communications Operating, LLC ("Charter Operating") entered into an amendment to its credit agreement to replace London Interbank Offering Rate ("LIBOR") as the benchmark rate applicable to the Term B loans with Secured Overnight Financing Rate ("SOFR") and in March 2023, Charter Operating entered into another amendment to its credit agreement to incur a new Term B-3 loan with an aggregate principal amount of \$750 million maturing in 2030 concurrently with the cancelation of certain of Charter Operating's existing Term B-1 and B-2 loans, among other amendments.
+In February 2023, Charter Operating entered into an amendment to its credit agreement to replace London Interbank Offering Rate ("LIBOR") as the benchmark rate applicable to the Term B loans with Secured Overnight Financing Rate ("SOFR") and in March 2023, Charter Operating entered into another amendment to its credit agreement to incur a new Term B-3 loan with an aggregate principal amount of \$750 million maturing in 2030 concurrently with the cancelation of certain of Charter Operating's existing Term B-1 and B-2 loans, among other amendments.
 Pricing on the new Term B-3 loan is SOFR plus 2.25%.
 After giving effect to the amendments, the aggregate principal amount of Term B-1 loans is \$2.3 billion with pricing unchanged at SOFR plus 1.75% and the aggregate principal amount of Term B-2 loans is \$3.1 billion with pricing unchanged at SOFR plus 1.75%.